Vishal-sys-code/OS-LABORATORY/README.md

 # OS-LABORATORY
 In this repository it contains Operating System Lab work which was instructed as by my college.
+I have made a website in which every lab module is stored.
+[Link is given below]

 # Clone
 If you want to clone this repository then follow these steps: